 The Professional Employer Organization handles payroll and Human Resource, and the co-employer manages the team.
 When it comes to co-employment, both the company and the PEO need to be registered as an organization.
 Both company and PEO share legal responsibility for the workers.

-When referring to the same kind of service for overseas workers, vendors usually refer to the service as international or global PEO.
+When referring to the same kind of service work monitoring software for overseas workers, vendors usually refer to the service as international or global PEO.
 Bit these organizations are not referring to the co-employment agreement usually associated with PEOs in the United States.

 What they are really referring to is outsourced services like EORs.
 The difference between the two is the requirements and shared legal responsibilities.
 Unlike PEOs, legal responsibility and entity establishment rely solely on the Employer of Record services.